-Audio of our conversation is above, video is below and I’ll share the written transcript today, as well.
+Audio of our conversation is above, video is below and the written transcript is right here.
 If you prefer to listen within Apple, simply sync up your account by selecting “Listen On” up by the audio player within this post.

 Go Long is committed to longform storytelling in pro football.
 Miss our 2023 plans?
 Catch up here, with testimonials.